Wednesday, September 15, 2021

 It has been about one year since last visited Yeonghae 영해 and Byunggok 병곡.
 Got there over 2 hours and 30 minutes from Daegu by car.
 Drove to Yeonghae last weekend, unloaded the bicycle at the parking lot in front of Goesi-ri traditional village 괴시리 전통마을 and started cycling around the coastal regions.
 The village has its own historical background to attract tourists as Yi saek 이색(1328~1396), an eminent confucian scholar in the late Goryeo dynasty was born here.

 It's always fun to reflect back on the days of childhood.
-Enjoyed cycling on the old trails along the coast, tracing the childhood memories.
-Byunggok used to be a tiny fishing village, however, everything has been changed except road and back alley locations, and new restaurants and accommodation facilities now occupy the space instead, its long beach and beautiful seashore landscape having become ever more popular.
+Enjoyed cycling on the old paths along the coast, tracing the childhood memories.
+Byunggok used to be a tiny fishing village; however, everything has changed except the road and back alley locations, and new restaurants and accommodation facilities now occupy the space instead, its long beach and beautiful seashore landscape having become ever more popular.

 He left home at the age of 21 to become a Buddhist priest.
 Five years later, he suddenly attained enlightenment while meditating day and night.
 In those days, Mongol Empire, the Yuan Dynasty 원나라 established by the Mongols ruled China from 1271 to 1368.